 – Use examples to explain what you are trying to say.
 Paint pictures in their minds.

-- Less is more.
+– Remember that, ‘less is more’.
 If you have 20 minutes to present prepare for 15.

-- Be like a tour guide.
-Your first priority is to make sure your audience never get lost.
+– Be like a tour guide.
+Make sure your audience never get lost.

 – Check in with them by asking them questions to see whether they understand or whether you need to expand or clarify your point.

 – Be specific.
 Get to the point, stick to it and don’t waffle.

 Occasionaly, some audiences will want everything.

 Make sure you identify them in advance and prepare accordingly.